 Here’s the deal.
 No, you don’t have to give treats to your dog when training.
 You can encourage your dog with praise or play.
 But at the start of your training, your dog may not find either rewarding enough to maintain their behavior for any length of time.

 Need scientific evidence?
 A group of researchers tested three groups of dogs using different types of rewards — food, petting, and verbal praise — and the sit-stay command.
-The dogs in the food group required the least amount of training (5 blocks, or sessions) to learn the sit-stay command; petted dogs required 12 blocks and verbally praised dogs required 13 blocks (Psychology Today).
+The dogs in the food group required the least amount of training (5 blocks, or sessions) to learn the sit-stay command; petted dogs required 12 blocks and verbally praised dogs required 13 blocks*.

 We aren’t saying you can’t reward your dog with a scratch behind the ears and lots of “good boy” praise!
 But add a treat to it, and you’ve got yourself an attentive audience that’s more willing to please you.

-The train, treat, repeat method of dog training can be used in two ways — to correct unwanted behaviors and to reward desired behaviors.
+The train and treat method of dog training can be used in two ways — to correct unwanted behaviors and to reward desired behaviors.

 Correcting unwanted behaviors